Alex-Keyes/BEP-Simple-Flyer/README.md

 # Bleeding Edge Press Simple Drone Surveyor

 ## What this is
-This is a simple app to allow an unmanned air system (a drone or UAS) to survey an predetermined area and create an NDVI map.
-This code is meant to display the principles discussed in Deconstructing Drones for Developers, a book published by Bleeding Edge Press.
+This is a simple app to allow an unmanned air system (a drone or UAS) to fly basic patterns using frameworks and principles discussed in Deconstructing Drones for Developers, a book published by Bleeding Edge Press.
 This app is meant to be platform independent, though running it on a UAS capable of fully autonomous flight would be ideal.
+This package can also run completely in software, via simulator

 ## Who this is for
 Any Developer looking to learn more about developing for flying robots.
 Those looking for a good starting point to develop their own projects can use this code as well.

 ## Why is this useful?
-A UAS that is capable of surveying areas of land is a potentially massively useful tool to anybody looking to manage property, do some surveying and obtain valuble information about an area that they are responsible for.
+This demo provides a proof of concept for tbe book, as well as an excellent starting point for software developers new to the field of aerial robotics

 ## Who wrote this?
   This code has been contributed to by all the Authors of the Book: